 Next...you might also like:

-My teaching life with a level 5 TESOL – graduate Lea Hook in Thailand
+* My teaching life with an advanced TESOL qualification – graduate Lea Hook in Thailand

-Level 5 TESOL: a possible online alternative to a CELTA
+* 250-hour TESOL Master course: a real online alternative to a CELTA

 Need more advice on TESOL/TEFL?